 In many ways, TBW is a much better guarantee of longevity than warranty, because it takes the actual usage of the drive into account, and not just an arbitrary length of time.

 Note that the actual TBW of an SSD depends on several factors, and often last longer than the manufacturer has projected.
 An SSD that’s nearing full capacity, for instance, will see a reduced TBW rating since the remaining free memory cells will be subject to repeated read/write cycles.

-By now, you already know that SSDs are more expensive than HDDs, but that doesn’t mean you should still buy the highest-priced one.
+By now, you already know that SSDs are more expensive than HDDs, so, to answer your question “is external SSD worth it?”, the answer is simply yes.
+Remember that doesn’t mean you should still buy the highest-priced one.
 It’s always worth comparing the prices of different models and manufacturers.

 The best way to do this is through the drive’s price per gigabyte, which makes comparing drives easier and allows you to see if buying a bigger or smaller drive makes more economic sense.